top of page

 When Do Maasai Men Marry According to Maasai Marriage Customs?

-Maasai boys don’t marry early.
-Before they’re even considered ready, they must undergo a series of rites of passage — most notably becoming warriors, or morans.
-But it’s not just about when they marry.
-To truly understand Maasai life, you have to ask: what’s the purpose behind marrying more than one wife?
-The answer reveals much more about how marriage, tradition, and responsibility are deeply woven into a man’s journey to adulthood.
+Maasai boys do not marry early.
+Before they are even considered ready, they must undergo a series of rites of passage, most notably becoming warriors or morans.
+But it is not only about when they marry.
+To truly understand Maasai life, you have to ask: what is the purpose behind marrying more than one wife?
+The answer reveals how marriage, tradition and responsibility are deeply woven into a man’s journey to adulthood.

 During this ritual, the warrior’s long hair is shaved by his mother, symbolizing the end of his moran phase.
 Only after Eunoto can a man marry and begin building a family.

-But it doesn’t end at Eunoto, which typically occurs when men are around 30 years old.
-(Maasai don’t track age the same way Western societies do—what matters most is which age-set they belong to.)
-After Eunoto, a man has the right to marry—but that doesn’t mean the path is easy.
+But it does not end at Eunoto, which typically occurs when men are around 30 years old.
+The Maasai do not track age the same way Western societies do; what matters most is which age set they belong to.
+After Eunoto, a man has the right to marry, but that does not mean the path is easy.

 Why Do Maasai Men Pay Cows to Marry Maasai women?

-As we have learned, in Maasai marriage customs, marriage is not only a personal union but a binding social contract between families.
-Central to this contract is the payment of bridewealth—traditionally paid in cattle.
-Cattle are the cornerstone of Maasai wealth and status, making bridewealth both an economic and symbolic exchange.
+As we have learned, in Maasai marriage customs marriage is not only a personal union but also a binding social contract between families.
+Central to this contract is the payment of bridewealth, traditionally paid in cattle.
+Cattle are the cornerstone of Maasai wealth and status, making bridewealth both an economic and a symbolic exchange.

 Understanding why Maasai men have multiple wives also means understanding this system of bridewealth.
 Since each marriage requires a cattle payment, the number of wives a man can marry depends heavily on his wealth and ability to provide.
 This explains why cattle are so central to Maasai marriage customs and social standing.